antonmos/one-line-access-log/README.md

 one-line-access-log plugin
 ==========================

-Grails does not come with an Grails-centric access log which shows useful info for every request.
+Grails does not come with a Grails-centric access log which shows useful info for every request.

 This plugin sets up a filter that logs the following info:
  * source IP address
  * http response status code
- * total time and percentage spend in view processing
+ * total time and percentage spent in view processing
  * http method
  * controller and action names
  * params hash with configurable list of sensitive parameters that should be filtered, e.g. passwords